mspeculatrix/Zolatron64/DOCUMENTATION/BOARDS/VIA Board.md

 The 'V' in VIA stands for 'versatile', and the 65C22 certainly lives up to its name.
 (The other two letters stand for 'interface adapter', in case you were wondering.)

 The VIA is the heart of both the Raspberry Pi and parallel interface boards.
-But it can also server as a general-purpose interface – much along the lines of the GPIO pins on a Raspberry Pi or Arduino, or the User Port on a BBC Micro.
+But it can also serve as a general-purpose interface – much along the lines of the GPIO pins on a Raspberry Pi or Arduino, or the User Port on a BBC Micro.

 The 65C22 has two eight-bit ports, each of which is accompanied by two control pins that are used for clever things like interrupts and utilising built-in shift registers.